w3c/wai-presentations2all/content/index.md

 {% include_cached excol.html type="start" id="material" %}

-## Provide Accessible Material and Media
+### Providing Accessible Material and Media

 {% include_cached excol.html type="middle" %}

-### Format - Offer handouts, slides, and other material in accessible formats
+#### Format - Offer handouts, slides, and other material in accessible formats

 Word processing formats are often the most flexible to meet different people's needs.
+PDF is not accessible to some participants with low vision or cognitive disabilities.
 Participants might need material in alternative formats such as large print or braille.
 If they get the material in advance electronically, they may not need it in hard copy.

-### Materials - Ensure slides, handouts, and other electronic material for participants is accessible
+#### Materials - Ensure slides, handouts, and other electronic material for participants is accessible

 For example, provide alternative text for images and mark up headings.
 HTML material, such as a conference website, should meet [WCAG](/standards-guidelines/wcag/), at least Level AA. ([Preparing Slides and Projected Material](#slides) below has details for speakers.
 Some other resources are listed under [For More Information](#fyi) below.)

-### Multimedia - Make media fully accessible — including audio and video used in sessions, and recordings of sessions provided afterwards
+#### Multimedia - Make media fully accessible — including audio and video used in sessions, and recordings of sessions provided afterwards

 For example, provide [captions](#captions){:.termref} _(called “intralingual subtitles” in some areas)_ and/or transcripts for audio, and provide audio description of visual information in videos.
 For guidance on creating accessible media, **see [[Making Audio and Video Media Accessible]](/media/av/)**.
 {% include_cached excol.html type="end" %}